-Although accounting for leakage reduced the deviations observed on the amplitude of cross correlation for our baseline analysis, there still remained a $\sim 2\,\sigma$ tension with respect to the prediction of the standard cosmological model.
-There are a number of galaxy survey systematics like catastrophic errors, photometric calibration errors, and magnification that can affect the estimation of power spectra in cross correlation analysis.
-We have not considered these systematics with DESI-LIS datasets since the goal of this study is to convey the importance of redshift mismatch correction on the estimation of parameters.
-However, one of the important conclusions from \cite{Saraf2022} was that different CMB lensing convergence maps produce significantly different values of cross correlation amplitude parameter.
-Hence, in this section, we compared estimates of galaxy bias and cross correlation amplitude obtained from SZ-deproj and TT CMB lensing convergence maps.
+Although accounting for leakage reduces the deviations observed on the amplitude of cross correlation for our baseline analysis, there remains a $\sim 2\,\sigma$ tension concerning the prediction of the standard cosmological model.
+There are several galaxy survey systematic errors, such as catastrophic errors, photometric calibration errors, and magnification, that can affect the estimation of power spectra in a cross correlation analysis.
+We have not considered these systematic errors with DESI-LIS datasets, because the goal of this study is to convey the importance of redshift mismatch correction in the estimation of parameters.
+However, one of the important conclusions from \cite{Saraf2022} was that different CMB lensing convergence maps produce significantly different values of the cross-correlation amplitude parameter.
+Hence, in this section, we compared estimates of galaxy bias and cross-correlation amplitude obtained from the SZ-deproj and TT CMB lensing convergence maps.

-In Table \ref{tab:likeli_result_comparing_mv_sz_tt_desi_with_corr}, we compare the best-fit values of parameters $b$ and $A$ estimated for cross correlation of DESI-LIS tomographic bins with MV, SZ-deproj and TT CMB lensing convergence maps after leakage correction.
-As we can see from the right panel of Fig. \ref{fig:comp_amplitude_paper3}, the amplitude estimated with the SZ-deproj map are found to be in agreement with MV map, except in second redshift bin, where SZ-deproj map prefers a $\sim 1\,\sigma$ higher value than MV map.
-The TT map, on the other hand, is overall consistent with the MV map while alleviating the tension on the cross correlation amplitude for the third and fourth tomographic bins.
-Figs. \ref{fig:power_spectra_desi_kg_comp_with_wout_corr_sz} and \ref{fig:power_spectra_desi_kg_comp_with_wout_corr_tt} show the redshift bin mismatch corrected cross-power spectra for the four tomographic bins with SZ-deproj and TT maps, respectively.
+In Table \ref{tab:likeli_result_comparing_mv_sz_tt_desi_with_corr}, we compare the best-fit values of parameters $b$ and $A$ estimated for cross correlation of DESI-LIS tomographic bins with MV, SZ-deproj, and TT CMB lensing convergence maps after leakage correction.
+As we can see from the right panel of Fig. \ref{fig:comp_amplitude_paper3}, the amplitude estimated with the SZ-deproj map {is} found to be in agreement with {the} MV map, except in the second redshift bin, where {the} SZ-deproj map prefers a $\sim 1\,\sigma$ higher value than the MV map.
+The TT map, on the other hand, is consistent with the MV map overall, while alleviating the tension on the cross-correlation amplitude for the third and fourth tomographic bins.
+Figures \ref{fig:power_spectra_desi_kg_comp_with_wout_corr_sz} and \ref{fig:power_spectra_desi_kg_comp_with_wout_corr_tt} show the redshift-bin-mismatch-corrected cross-power spectra for the four tomographic bins with SZ-deproj and TT maps, respectively.